EarthenSky/EarthenSky/README.md

 <ins>game development & emulation</ins> ||
 and finally <ins>audio synthesizers</ins>.

 I’m always working on too many small projects, but I'd love to chat about anything somewhat related!
+Feel free to make an issue in [this repo](https://github.com/EarthenSky/EarthenSky/issues) and say hi :)